samliu/lifelist/README.md

 ## Unique Species List (Photographed)

-33 unique species caught and identified as of August 8, 2020.
-7 additional fishes caught but not identified (see "to identify" folder).
+34 unique species caught and identified as of August 8, 2020.
+6 additional fishes caught but not identified (see "to identify" folder).
 I should be at 40 total unique fish types once those are identified.

 * [California Halibut](img/2016-05-01_california_halibut.jpg) - Caught in SF bay on a charter boat.
 * [Pacific Mackerel](img/2016-06-17_pacific_mackerel.jpg) - Caught at Pacifica Pier.
+* [Pacific Pompano](img/2016-07-24_pacific_pompano.jpg) - Caught at Pacifica Pier; almost mistook it for a surfperch!
+These things are rare in NorCal.
 * [Walleye Surfperch](img/2017-05-13_walleye_surfperch.jpg) - Caught at Santa Cruz Wharf.
 * [Yellow Perch](img/2017-05-26_yellow_perch.jpg) - Caught in the Charles River, Cambridge MA.
 * [Largemouth Bass](img/2017-05-28_largemouth_bass.jpg) - Caught in the Charles River, Cambridge MA.